Is tapioca fiber keto or does it spike blood sugar levels?

 This type of tapioca fiber has been shown NOT to spike blood sugar levels, and has the ability to help you feel very full - which is why some products that have tapioca fiber in them actually don't spike your blood sugar levels, and do help with satiety.

-At Uplift Food, many of you know we are HUGE advocates for resistant starch and all the benefits that it can provide you and your gut health, and it is for this reason that in our new Gut Happy Cookie range, this is one of the top ingredients in each of our products!
+At Uplift Food, many of you know we are HUGE advocates for resistant starch and all the benefits that it can provide you and your gut health, and it is for this reason that in our Gut Happy Cookie range, and our Prebiotic Bliss Bites this is one of the top ingredients in each of our products!

 If you are in doubt about which type of tapioca fiber is in a product that you are keen to try, we would simply recommend you reach out to the brand and ask them which type they are including (or of course, you can test your blood sugar levels yourself if you are keen to see how your body reacts!).